WTMZ (AM)

-WTMZ (910 kHz, "The Zone") is a commercial radio station broadcasting a sports radio format.
+WTMZ (910 AM, "The Zone") is a commercial radio station broadcasting a sports format.
 It is licensed to Dorchester Terrace and Brentwood, two communities in North Charleston, South Carolina.
 It serves the Charleston metropolitan area.
 The station is owned by Kirkman Broadcasting, Inc. with offices and studios on Markfield Drive in Charleston.

-In addition to being heard on 910 AM, WTMZ is also simulcast on 99-watt FM translator 94.7 W234CV in Charleston.
+In addition to being heard on 910 AM, WTMZ is also simulcast on low-power FM translator 94.7 W234CV in Charleston.

 Most of WTMZ's programming comes from Fox Sports Radio.
 On weekdays, it also carries The Jim Rome Show from the Infinity Sports Network, The Dan Patrick Show from Fox Sports Radio and The Paul Finebaum Show from ESPN's Charlotte studios.